 I really like my teachers here and am really good at doing my work, especially math.
 So I finished kindergarten and first grade, then I got a new teacher at PLC for second grade.
 My mom really wanted me to go back to my public school and I wanted to go back too.

-So I started to go there for a half day in the afternoon for a couple of weeks.
+to go there for a half day in the afternoon for a couple of weeks.
 Things went really good and right after Thanksgiving I went back to my public school permanently.
 At PLC I learned to control my anger and be a positive role model to the little kids.
 I only needed to be restrained one time the whole time I was at PLC.
 I also learned to be safe and to use my safety plan when I get mad.